GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Large Weapons/Large Ranged Weapons.md

 ### Larger Ranged Weapons
-Unless noted otherwise, all ranged weapons use ammunition of the same size.
+Unless noted otherwise, all ranged weapons use ammunition of the same size as those for medium creatures.
 Firearms are an exception to this.

 | Weapon                 | Cost | Weight      | Special Features | Total range | Optimal Range   |
 |------------------------|------|-------------------------|----------|------------|---------------|